iamkahvi/advent-of-code-2020/README.md

 # Advent of Code 2020
-Hopefully this will help me learn Go (not the prettiest code).
+Hopefully this will help me learn Go.